Welcome to Our new portfolio

 Edited Volume

-The publication of an open-access edited volume has been one of the cornerstones to the project to ensure these critical conversations are shared broadly.
-Through creative, analytical, and exploratory essays and multidisciplinary media, this volume will examine diverse but related topics on how language is used to define and order our world, from personal names and issues of self-definition, gender and race, to Indigenous place names, new frontiers in taxonomic theory, as well as language rights and activism, including how people are using language and naming to redefine or reassert their identities.
+The publication of an open-access edited volume has been one of the cornerstones to the To Be—Named project to ensure these critical conversations are shared broadly.
+By combining creative, analytical, and exploratory essays with multidisciplinary media and poetry, we examine diverse but related topics on how language is used to define and order our world—from personal names and issues of self-definition, gender and race to Indigenous place names, taxonomic theory, as well as language rights and activism—including how people are using language and naming to redefine or reassert their identities.
+The volume includes these four sub-sections: Personal Names: What My Name (Doesn’t) Tell You; Naming and Being in the World; Naming and Ordering the World: A Plurality of Taxonomies; Legitimizing and Delegitimizing Through Naming.

 The editorial team consists of: